dsinghvk235/INTERVIEW-MOCKER/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README file as needed for your specific project requirements.